interkosmos/fortran-curl/README.md

 $ make CC=icx FC=ifx
 ```

-On Linux, you may want to change the prefix to `/usr`:
+On Linux, you may have to change the prefix to `/usr`:

 ```
 $ make PREFIX=/usr
 ```

-Link your Fortran application with `libfortran-curl.a -lcurl`.
+Link your Fortran application against `/opt/lib/libfortran-curl.a -lcurl`.

 ## Examples